 Brisbane basks in glorious sunshine most of the year.

-However, it’s not just the great weather that makes the River City such a fabulous place to visit.
-There is so much happening in Brisbane right now.
+However, it’s not just the great weather that makes the Queensland capital such a fabulous place to visit.
+There is so much happening in the city right now.
 From an amazing arts and cultural scene, to a fast evolving laneway culture, slick and sophisticated eateries, vibrant nightlife and world-class shopping — the River City has stepped up to take its place as one of Australia’s most dynamic travel destinations.